Justmypolitics

 Both the gun lobby and gun control fanatics could argue about what works and what doesn’t work until this moment passes.
 It would be a tragedy if we let public support for doing something just disappear.

 Common sense tells us that we are in an out of control arms race in the United States.
-To me it is reminiscent of the mutually assured destruction we somehow bought into during the cold war.
+To me, it is reminiscent of the mutually assured destruction we somehow bought into during the cold war.

 Unfortunately, too many weapons bought by these people worried about their own safety end up destroying the safety of others.

 It also makes no sense to take guns and rifles away from hunters.
 We have a deer problem along much of the east coast.
 I am happy to see hunters continue to thin the herd.
-I am also not adverse to a nice deer tenderloin on my grill.
+I am also not averse to a nice deer tenderloin on my grill.

 Being a boy growing up in the rural South, my best friend, Mike, and I often headed off into the woods around Lewisville, North Carolina, with our shotguns looking for small game when we were barely teenagers.
 It was nothing unusual.

 I went off to military school when I was fourteen.
 We marched with M1s and learned how to clean them.
-Eventually we even got a chance to shoot them.
+Eventually, we even got a chance to shoot them.
 Guns were a part of my life.

 A year or so later I had a 2200 pound bull go bad and start stalking me.
 The rifle went back in the truck, but luckily I tricked the bull into a handling chute and loaded him onto a truck headed to the meat packers.